DataBassGit/AgentForge/docs/Configs/Agents/CustomAgents.md

 ## Agent Prompt Templates

-Each custom agent has its own `JSON` file located in the `./agentforge/agents/` folder.
+Each custom agent has its own `YAML` file located in the `./agentforge/agents/` folder.
 This file contains the specific prompt templates used by that agent.
 The naming convention is crucial here: the filename must match the class name of your agent, and is case-sensitive.
-So, if you've got a custom agent class named `NewAgent`, your `JSON` file should be `NewAgent.json`.
+So, if you've got a custom agent class named `NewAgent`, your `YAML` file should be `NewAgent.yaml`.

-By adhering to this naming convention and populating your `JSON` file with prompt templates, you can create a unique custom agent that inherits default behaviors from the `Agent` base class but also has its own tailored interactions.
+By adhering to this naming convention and populating your `YAML` file with prompt templates, you can create a unique custom agent that inherits default behaviors from the `Agent` base class but also has its own tailored interactions.
 This approach greatly simplifies and streamlines the agent creation process, making it easier for you to focus on what your agent should do, rather than how it should do it.

 For more details on how to structure your agent's prompts, you can refer to the [Agent Prompts Documentation](Prompts/AgentPrompts.md).